sake402/knockout.unobtrusiveBindingProvider/ReadMe.md

 Examples
 --------
-Review the `index.html` file for examples and test it with [this jsFiddle](http://jsfiddle.net/stevenbey/nhbygo49/).
+Review the `index.html` file for examples and test it with jsFiddle: [Unobtrusive databinding in Knockout JS](http://jsfiddle.net/stevenbey/nhbygo49/).

 License
 -------